The salmon of wisdom (Irish: bradán feasa) figures in Irish mythology. See how Babaji treasures such salmon (below).

 Kriya Yoga refers to a specific meditation technique popularized ... by Paramahansa Yogananda . . .
 Maddeningly, that book never reveals the technique . . .
-I bought this book ... hoping the technique would be explained.
-It isn't.
 He explains pretty much everything else in Yoga . . .
-If you want to learn a straight version of the actual Kriya technique, ... in a clear and practical form

 Kriya yoga includes knowing how to adjust your life energies, called prana, so as to let your awareness go deep inside your own mind by stages, and enlarge your inner perceptions by it.

-He also writes, "The purpose of this manual ... is to move you from the realms of secondary and tertiary thought back to the mainstream of primary cosmic consciousness [xxi]."
-The goswami here postulates a cosmic consciousness, and that some get to it.
+Kriyananda also writes, "The purpose of this manual ... is to move you from the realms of secondary and tertiary thought back to the mainstream of primary cosmic consciousness (p. xxi)."
+Oh well, they say "Well begun is halfway ended," or something like that, and then "It may take lives to get there."
+Just be forewarned or prepared that great gains may come - in jolly good time.
+The goswami postulates a cosmic consciousness and that some get to it.
 He goes on to delineate a very neat and detailed array of minor steps and regulations, building on Patanjali's Yoga Sutras and that the world is real and not an illusion.
 He also tells that Truth has to be lived.
 To that end he shows eight stages of yoga study.
-The truth is that some of them are essential, but not their order, no matter what the goswami claims.

 If you go deep inside in this way, you are into the sixth, seventh and eight stages of Patanjali too.
 He names them dharana (focused attention), dhyana (contemplation), and "prolonged contemplation", respectively.

-SANYAMA.
 Further "steps" than eight are not systematically delineated in the ancient yoga primer of Patanjali, but sanyama shows the way further as well.
-Sanyama stands for the three together, sustained focus, upheld in deep meditation, on something fit.
+Sanyama stands for these three together, (1) sustained adequate focus which is (2) upheld in deep meditation, and (3) on something fit.
 Sanyama thus means focusing intently on some advanced attainment.
-In his "book 3" Patanjali defines sanyama thus "When these three, Attention, Meditation, and Contemplation, are exercised at once, this is perfectly concentrated Meditation [i.e., sanyama].
+In his "book 3", Patanjali defines sanyama thus "When these three, Attention, Meditation, and Contemplation, are exercised at once, this is perfectly concentrated Meditation [i.e., sanyama].
 (3:4)."
 "This power is distributed in ascending degrees.
 (3:6)."
 An example of sanyama employed: "By perfectly concentrated Meditation [sanyama] on mind-images is gained the understanding of the thoughts of others (3:19)."
 But first you have to go deep in Guru or Being, as sanyama deals with Being-matters.

-STAY TRUTHFUL.
-By "cutting the crap" you may save yourself a lot of annoyances, such as wiping the inside of your nose with a wet towel strip.
-Do not fall for lower injunctions.
-The moral standards for yogis are well kept along with meditative development, though.
-Lying and stealing had better to be dropped, for example, and speaking wisely should be trained.
+By "cutting the crap" you may save yourself a lot of annoyances.
+The moral standards for yogis are to be kept along with meditative development, though.
+Lying and stealing had better to be dropped, for example, and speaking wisely may be trained.
 Truthfulness is on several levels, such as intellectual, verbal and physical, says the goswami.
 Be true to yourself and recognise how you feel as well.
 It is part of sincerity, which should be good for health, along with great tactfulness.